 \section{Summary and Conclusion}

-In this paper, we presented a stellar population analysis of NGC~3311, the central galaxy of the Hydra~I cluster, to investigate the mass assembly history of its different structural properties, and to verify the presence of a red nugget core, using high \ac{SNR} MUSE observations.
+In this paper, we present a stellar population analysis of NGC~3311, the central galaxy of the Hydra~I cluster, in which we investigate the mass assembly history of its different structural properties and verify the presence of a surviving compact progenitor using high-S/N MUSE observations.

-We have performed a parametric full spectral fitting using \textsc{paintbox} (Barbosa, in prep.), adopting Bayesian methods and a customized and extended version of the publicly available simple stellar population E-MILES models.
-We performed our fitting of the observed spatially resolved spectra using a detailed model with 65 free parameters, including the line-of-sight velocity distribution of stars and gas, and single stellar population models with varying age, metallicity, $\alpha$-element, sodium abundances and IMF slope (assuming a bimodal form).
+We performed a parametric full spectral fitting using \textsc{paintbox} (Barbosa, in prep.), adopting Bayesian methods and a customized and extended version of the publicly available simple stellar population E-MILES models.
+We performed our fitting of the observed spatially resolved spectra using a detailed model with 65 free parameters, including the line-of-sight velocity distribution of stars and gas, and single stellar population models with varying age, metallicity, $\alpha$-element, sodium abundances, and IMF slope (assuming a bimodal form).
 At the same time, we corrected for the presence of strong telluric lines in the redder part of the spectra and took into account the internal extinction of the galaxy.